-Children at St Aldhelm's who are eligible for Free School Meals (FSM) will receive vouchers throughout the summer as initiated by the government's Department for Education.
-These will come to an end once trem begins.
+Children at St Aldhelm's who are eligible for Free School Meals (FSM) will receive weekly lunch boxes throughout the term.
 Your child may be eligible for Free School Meals if you meet specific criteria about low income and specific family circumstances.
 Please visit the Somerset County Council website (by clicking the image below) if you think you may be eligible, to complete the online form or click here to visit our school meals page.

 Coronavirus (COVID-19) Updates: